Josh Edgin, Relief Pitcher, Baltimore Orioles

 College: The Ohio State University

-Josh Edgin, relief pitcher for the New York Mets, began as a starting pitcher at college but was moved to the bullpen.
+Josh Edgin, relief pitcher for the Baltimore Orioles, began as a starting pitcher at college but was moved to the bullpen.
 He was first drafted by the Atlanta Braves in 2009 but he opted instead to continue playing at The Ohio State University.
-A year later, he was drafted by the Mets.
+A year later, he was drafted by the New York Mets.
 He pitched in the Mets' minor league system in 2010 and 2011.

 Edgin pitched in 34 games with the Mets in 2012.
 He finished with a 4.56 ERA in 25.2 innings.
 He also pitched in 41 games in the minors.
 The following season, he spent time on the DL with a rib stress fracture.
 He had a 3.77 ERA in 34 games with the Mets in 2013.